Find The Best Marriage Counselor: A Guide To Couples Therapy And Counseling

 • Are there factors that would make you hesitant to treat a couple?
 (E.g. substance abuse issues, serious mental health disorders, religious conflicts, or other obstacles)

 How the therapist answers these questions can be just as important as what they say.
 The connections between clients and counselors can be extremely important to the outcome of treatment.
-If the person you’re talking with rubs you or your spouse the wrong way — for instance, if they seem arrogant and dismissive, or if they appear to conflict with your core values — they may not be the right fit for you.
+If the person with whom you’re talking rubs you or your spouse the wrong way — for instance, if they seem arrogant and dismissive, or if they appear to conflict with your core values — they may not be the right fit for you.

 Getty/MoMo Productions